Tayyab-Ejaz/distance_app/README.md

   3. Add the coordinates for origin and destination
   4. Click on calculate
   5. You should be able to see the duration and distance of the journey
+  6. The flights table should be updated with the new record